suitcss/suit/doc/design-principles.md

 ## Extension over direct modification

-Use additional classes (applied directly to the element that is an instance of the base component) should be used to extend or overwrite the base styles of a module.
+Use additional classes (applied directly to the element that is an instance of the base component) to extend or overwrite the base styles of a module.
 Avoid directly modifying the base classes unless it is to fix a bug.

 Limit the total visual variation within a component.
 Modifier classes should not radically change the component or require the consumer of the component to change their expectations of how it will function.
-Create a new component.

 <a name="composition"></a>